 On the other end of the spectrum we have asocial, or predatory violence.
 This is violence committed with the death of the victim, or at least a severe maiming, being the objective in itself.

-Unlike social violence which typically features cues, escalation, and the back and forth before the festivities commence, predatory violence is explosive like a lion bringing down a gazelle out of the tall grass; no warning, no posturing, no time to react.
+Unlike social violence which typically features cues, escalation, and the back and forth before the festivities commence, predatory violence skyrockets like a lion bringing down a gazelle out of the tall grass; no warning, no posturing, no time to react.

 A predator trying to bring down prey looks largely the same no matter the species.